cacophony-wj/licentia_black/README.md

 ## MCM Recorder

-**_Licentia PITCH_** and **_Licentia DEAD_** _require very specific, more complex configurations_ as well as a whole host of additional instructions and warnings.
+**_SERVITIUM_** _requires very specific, more complex configurations_ as well as a whole host of additional instructions and warnings.
 If you are playing one of these profiles in _Licentia MAX_, ignore the below paragraphs (until "Final Notes") and instead [read this](https://github.com/cacophony-wj/licentia_black/blob/main/Running-MCMs-For-Pitch-&-Dead.md).

 Find the _MCM Recorder_ menu in the _Mod Configuration_ menu accessible via the `ESCAPE` key or the `START` button.
 Click the **"READ README THEN RUN ME"** recording, click OK, close the MCM menu, click the "Run Recording" button when it appears, and **TOUCH NOTHING.** Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.
 There may occasionally be error messages referencing outdated settings.
 They are unimportant.
 Skip them.

+Some users with weak CPU configurations may experience the MCM Recording "sticking" at about the "Genesis Unleashed" step.
+If this happens to you and no movement occurs after approximately 60 seconds, try exiting the starting room there before you run the recording. **NOTE:** This suggests to me that your CPU is rather weak for the VM load so you may have a bad time later on.

 **OPTIONAL** If you prefer _futanari_ style content (look it up, I'm not describing it on _Github_), run the optional **"RUN TO ADD FUTA**" MCM Recording.
 This will give all females in the game a 10% chance to randomly get _The Touch._ This chance applies to the player as well.
 If you want to force _The Touch_ on yourself, you'll need to consult the _SOS_ MCM.
 I can't really go into details here.